-In recent cases reported on our forum, refiling an H1B application which is then processed by a different service center has resulted in an approval even though most of the case details remains same.
+In recent cases reported on our forum, refiling an H1B application which is then processed by a different service center has resulted in approval even though most of the case details remain the same.

 Examples of H1B approval after refiling:

 - H1B denied by California, Approved after Refiling at Nebraska.

 - H1B extension was denied, filed again with ‘consular processing’ at Chennai option and was approved.

 - H1B extension denied, filed H1B transfer from India and got approved.

 - USCIS denied H1B Amendment but approved extension.